 In a mock pharmacy interview conducted for his Pharmacy Leaders Podcast, Tony Guerra, PharmD discussed how to approach the most basic common pharmacist interview questions with members of the CareerStaff team.
 In any interview, chances are good that you’ll be asked some version of these, and preparing answers in advance gives you the chance to add a positive spin and leave a better impression.

 “Tell us a little bit about yourself.
 What do you like to do outside of work?”

 Common as these questions are, they can still throw you off your game if you’re not ready for them.
 Dr. Guerra advises keeping your response to under a few minutes — the employer does want to know about you, but doesn’t need to hear your life story.
 Show your passion for your hobby or pursuit without losing focus on the task at hand.

 > Pro Tip: Show you have a life outside of work, but don’t get distracted from your passion for your career!

 “Describe your greatest strength, and your biggest weakness.”

 Be ready for it — this question will be asked during your pharmacist interview!
-And it’s one of the most common stumbling points for inexperienced interviewees.
-Because it asks you to present an unflattering aspect of yourself, you’ll want to prepare well in advance so you can put the most positive spin on things, while still being as candid and honest as possible.
+This question is one of the most common stumbling points for inexperienced interviewees.
+Because it asks you to present an unflattering aspect of yourself, you’ll want to prepare well in advance.
+Preparing ahead can put the most positive spin on things, while still being as candid and honest as possible.

 > Pro Tip: Remember to present your strengths humbly, while describing your weaknesses as a chance for growth.